Dr Nathan Broomhead

-This semester I am lecturing on the course:
+In the autumn semester I am a lecturer on the module:

-- Applied Mathematics (MATH052) for foundation year students.
+- Applied Mathematics (MATH058) for foundation year students.

 I work in the area of algebraic geometry where it intersects homological algebra, representation theory and theoretical physics.
 In particular, the study of derived categories of both geometric and algebraic origin, has been a running theme of my research.
 I'm currently particularly interested in derived categories of gentle algebras and spaces of Bridgeland stability conditions.

 My publications and preprints can all be found on the arXiv.